hemantapkh/ncellapp/README.md

 This is the unofficial python API wrapper for Ncell application.
 With this wrapper, you can call almost all functions of the application.

-**Note:** Ncell doesn't provide any public API.
-So, use this unofficial wrapper wisely.
+**Note:** This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by Ncell or any of its affiliates or subsidiaries.
+This is an independent and unofficial API.
+Use at your own risk.

 ## Table of Contents
 - [Installation](#installation)